opensource111111/tekken-8-mod-manager/README.md

 How it works.
 - Searches for folder ~mods and logicmods inside the Tekken 8 folder
-- Adds or removes "-x" at the end of the files to enabled/disabled a mod.
+- Adds or removes "-x" at the end of the files to enabled/disabled.
 - Enabled = Filenames not ending with "-x"
 - Disabled = Filenames ending with "-x"